binsky08/yaac-ng/README.md

-# yaac - Yet another ACME client
+# yaac-ng - Yet another ACME client (Next-Gen)

 Written in PHP, this client aims to be a simplified and decoupled Let’s Encrypt client, based on [ACME V2](https://tools.ietf.org/html/rfc8555).
+This fork of [afosto/yaac](https://github.com/afosto/yaac) combines some fixes and improvements, as the original project seems nearly unmaintained.

+This is **not** a simple drop-in for the `afosto/yaac` package, since I changed namespaces, classes and code structure.

 ## Decoupled from a filesystem or webserver

-Instead of, for example writing the certificate to the disk under an nginx configuration, this client just returns the data (the certificate and private key).
+Instead of, for example, writing the certificate to the disk under an nginx configuration, this client just returns the data (the certificate and private key).

 ## Why

-Why would I need this package?
-At Afosto we run our software in a multi-tenant setup, as any other SaaS would do, and therefore we cannot make use of the many clients that are already out there.

 Almost all clients are coupled to a type of webserver or a fixed (set of) domain(s).
 This package can be extremely useful in case you need to dynamically fetch and install certificates.